How to Inspect a Crawl Space?: Steps, Checklist

 Written By Adam Paul – Waterproofing Expert

-To inspect a crawlspace properly, you need to follow these steps
+To inspect a crawl space properly, you need to follow these 12 steps.
+Download the checklist below and check each one when you are done.

 2. Check the ground surface and moisture conditions